Justice Isa seeks clarity from President about reference

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-ISLAMABAD: Justice Qazi Faez Isa, a senior Judge of the Supreme Court (SC), has contacted the c, asking if a reference has been filed against him and if so, he should be provided its copy.
+ISLAMABAD: Justice Qazi Faez Isa, a senior Judge of the Supreme Court (SC), has contacted the President of Pakistan, asking if a reference has been filed against him, he should be provided its copy.

 “I will be obliged if you could let me know whether this is correct, and if it is, to kindly provide me with a copy as well,” a source quoted Justice Isa as stating while writing to the President.

-The source, who has witnessed the contents of the letter, told The News that Justice Qazi Faez Isa told the president, “I am confident that you will agree that if a reference has been filed and I have been called upon to submit a reply, only then to the permission of the Supreme Judicial Council, the government may disclose the reference and my response thereto.”
+The source who has witnessed the contents of the letter told The News that Justice Qazi Faiz Isa told the President, “I am confident that you will agree that if a reference has been filed and I have been called upon to submit a reply, only then to the permission of the Supreme Judicial Council, the government may disclose the reference and my response thereto.”

 Justice Isa, according to the source, further told the President that selective leaks amount to character assassination, and jeopardize his right to due process and fair trial and undermines the institutions of the judiciary.